some-programs/exitwp/README.rst

  * Run xmllint on your export file and fix errors if there are.
  * Run the converter by typing ``python exitwp.py`` in the console from the directory of the unzipped archive
  * You should now have all the blogs converted into separate directories under the ``build`` directory

+If you do not want to install any tools locally or run the scripts, you may try this "cloud" version: https://github.com/yihui/travis-exitwp (all you need to do is upload the XML file).

 Runtime dependencies
 ====================